malcolm-kee/malcolm-kee/blogs/2019/09/how-to-become-a-racist.md

 published: true
 ---

-It's easy to become racist.
+It's easy to become a racist.

 You may not like to admit it, but privately you think that a particular race is generally lazier, another greedier, and some other race is more violent.